I’m Fiona Broome. Here’s more about my work and interests…

 Why I’ve been on TV just once

 Since around 2003, I’ve turned down so many TV shows, I’ve lost count.
-(I did appear on a History Channel show once.
+(I did appear on a History Channel series.
 That was enough, thank you very much.)

-I can go to the grocery store wearing my comfy shirt and jeans, and nobody notices me; I look like everyone else.
+Also, I can go to the grocery store wearing a comfy shirt and jeans, and nobody notices me; I look like everyone else.

 And, on vacation, my husband and I blend in.
 I’m rarely asked for selfies.